Your Simple Guide to Collect EV Code Signing

 For this part of the process, it is best to refer to the letter received by the Certificate Authority which will include a URL to access and install the required software: SafeNet Authentication Client.
 Download and open the appropriate installer for the machine that you wish to use during the signing process.

 Follow the installation process and once complete, please perform a reboot to ensure that the SafeNet Authentication client has been successfully installed.
 After successfully installing the SafeNet Authentication Client software, follow the steps below to use your EV Code Signing.

 2Plugging in the USB

-Before plugging in the Smart Card Reader, open the newly installed SafeNet Authentication Client software.
-Once opened, you are ready to plug in the Smart Card Reader with the Smart Card inserted.
-When the card is inserted the device should light up and alternate between blue and purple.
+Before plugging in the USB key, open the newly installed SafeNet Authentication Client software.
+Once opened, you are ready to plug in the USB device.

-At this point, your SafeNet Authentication Client should detect the Smart Card and populate your card into the application as seen above.
+At this point, your SafeNet Authentication Client should detect the USB key and populate your card into the application as seen above.

 3Changing the Password

 While it is not required, it is recommended that you choose to “Change Token Password,” which will open the interface to change the password for the token.
 Using the password received from the Certificate Authority in email format, input the existing password and input a new unique password that meets the security requirements of SafeNet.

 4Collecting the Certificates